 Alongside the exhibition Aquaculture UK hosts a series of presentations to provide visitors with professional updates from the industry.
 The Conference tent will be next to the main marquee.
 Use the schedule below and the exhibition app to plan your visit.

-Join us, the Scottish Aquaculture Innovation Centre (SAIC), to hear about how we’ve brought together industry and research to drive innovative solutions to industry-defined challenges within Scottish aquaculture.
+· Join us, the Scottish Aquaculture Innovation Centre, to hear about how we’ve brought together industry and research to drive innovative solutions to industry – defined problems within Scottish aquaculture.

-The afternoon session will kick off with advice from the organisations offering funding on how to navigate and access grants and support.
-This will be followed by a session on how to protect your intellectual property in the market and a panel discussion with the expert voices – you’ll leave tooled up to take projects to the next level.
+· The afternoon session – Innovation and commercialisation – will kick off with advice from the organisations offering funding on how to navigate and access grants and support.
+Followed by a session on how to protect your intellectual property in the market and a panel discussion with the expert voices – you’ll leave tooled up to take projects to the next level.

-Finally, we’ve supported ARCH UK to give them a platform to share some of their projects with conference audiences.
-They will cover six topics;
+· Finally, we’ve supported the ARCH UK academia-led network to give them a platform to share some of their aquaculture research projects with conference audiences.

 - Health robustness in sterile triploid Atlantic salmon (Dr Lynn Chalmers, U of Stirling)